 An aged roof is being replaced on the Insurance Building this summer.
-The project will last through mid-October.

 The replacement will alleviate water damage in the Insurance Building.
 Work will improve roof drainage, remove obsolete heating/ventilation/cooling equipment, replace some skylights, replace the roof membrane, add insulation and bring other items up to current building code.
 The Department of Enterprise Services has contracted with Oak Hill Construction of Algona to perform the work.
 There will be noise, pedestrian, parking and traffic impacts.